computationalabstraction/patgo/README.md

 ### <img src="./patgo.png" />
 ### Goroutines in Javascript

-patgo is a library which provides Go Style Concurrency in Javascript with swappable Node.js(Workers)/Napa.js backends.
-This library enables Developer to seamlessly do Concurrent Programming on Node.js, it as simple as `go( () => ... )` and it will assign a Thread (Worker) to execute the function.
+patgo is a library which provides Go Style Concurrency in Javascript using Node.js Workers This library enables Developer to seamlessly do Concurrent Programming on Node.js, it as simple as `go( () => ... )` and it will assign a Thread to execute the function.
+In addition patGo provides the abstraction `Async Channels` which are implemented using Message Port.

 `go( () => ... )` returns a Promise by default if the execution of the function(Goroutine) successful then Success Handler will be called and if your function returns some value you will get it as a Parameter in Success Handler.